Samsung/tizen-docs/docs/application/dotnet/tutorials/create-dotnet-hybrid-package.md

     ```

     > [!NOTE]
-	> Ensure that the package ID of the Web application is set to **org.tizen.example.CrossTemplate1.Tizen**.
+    > Ensure that the package ID of the .NET application is set to **org.tizen.example.CrossTemplate1.Tizen**.

 5. Create a hybrid package using the CLI tool: